-- Parasitic infections are more common than you may think.
+- Parasitic infections are more prevalent than most people realize.

 - Many times, a parasite can thrive in the human body and show no signs of its presence.

 Other times, a person will feel constantly ill, be on several medications (including antipsychotic drugs), and have no idea that a chronic parasitic infection is at the root of their problems.

 Parasites come in all shapes and sizes

 One of the most common parasites to infect human beings is the yeast-like Blastocystis hominis, a single-celled parasitic organism that causes abdominal cramping, bloating, gas, and sometimes anal itching.

 - Blood flukes.
 They mature first in snails and then complete their life cycle by burrowing through human skin and swimming through veins.
 Blood flukes infect more than 236 million people worldwide.1 There are also other species of flukes found living in the liver, lungs, and pancreas.

 - Hookworms.
 If given the chance, they will suck blood from your intestinal walls.

 - Giardia is a single-celled parasite usually transmitted by drinking infected waters, shown to disrupt the ecology of the gut.2 It typically survives in chlorinated water and commonly lives in mountain streams, earning it the name “backpacker’s diarrhea.”
 About 1.2 million cases are reported annually in the U.S. alone.
 3

 - In instances of malaria, a new generation of parasitic microbugs will burst from a single red blood cell.